yugabyte/yugabyte-db/docs/content/preview/migrate/migration-process-overview.md

 ### Step 7.
 Finalize DDL (schema)

-If any constraints and triggers were disabled to speed up data import, recreate those.
+If any indexes, constraints and triggers were disabled to speed up data import, recreate those.

 ### Step 8.
 Verify the migration